Michael and Emily Lapinski Undergraduate Scholarship

 The Lapinski Scholarship provides money for UW-Madison tuition for students studying Polish language, literature and culture.
 To learn more about this scholarship and its requirements visit Wisconsin Scholarship Hub.

 Undergraduate Academic Awards Office

 The office of Undergraduate Academic Awards administers numerous scholarships and maintains lists of campus-wide and national scholarships.
-UW scholarships can generally be applied for via this page.

 Foreign Language & Area Studies (FLAS) Fellowship

 FLAS fellowships are funded by the U.S. Department of Education to assist students in acquiring foreign language and either area or international studies competencies.
 FLAS awards are only available for specific languages, and are contingent on federal funding.
 Please direct any questions to the FLAS Coordinator of your chosen language.

 Boren Scholarships, an initiative of the National Security Education Program, provide unique funding opportunities for U.S. undergraduate students to study less commonly taught languages in world regions critical to U.S. interests and underrepresented in study abroad.

 The Thomas R. Pickering Foreign Affairs Fellowship Program